2024 European Parliament election in Italy: Signature exemptions

 According to the regulations for the 2019 European Parliament election, parties may be exempted from collecting signatures under certain circumstances, including having their own group in the Chamber of Deputies or the Senate of the Republic, having elected at least one MP with their symbol in the last general election, having a logo that contains the logo of another party already exempted from collecting signatures, and having lists that refer to a European party or a party of another nation within the European Union that has elected at least one MEP in the last European elections.
 In 2014, the Electoral Offices of the constituencies granted exemption to the European Greens – Green Italia list, as the list was affiliated with a European political party represented in the European Parliament with its own parliamentary group.
 In 2019, the Electoral Offices of the constituencies established a condition that permits certain parties to participate in European elections through any party in Europe that elected at least one MEP in any European country.

 In February 2024, FdI proposed an amendment to the Elections Decree in the Senate of the Republic.
 The amendment aimed to clarify the interpretation given by the Electoral Offices of the constituencies in 2019.
 It was suggested that parties that had elected at least one MEP in Italy at the last elections would be exempt.
 Additionally, it was proposed that only lists that had elected at least one member of the Italian Parliament (MP) in the proportional representation system (Italian electoral law of 2017) at the 2022 general election would be exempt.
-This exclusion would apply to parties that had elected an MP in a uninominal constituency with their party logo.
-After criticism from some parties, such as +Eu, South calls North (ScN), and Popular Alternative (AP), with the first two parties having elected an MP only in a single-member district, the amendment was revised to provide an exemption for all parties that have elected an MP, whether in a proportional representation or a single-member districts.
+This exclusion would apply to parties that had elected an MP in a single-member constituency (collegio uninominale) with their party logo.
+After criticism from some parties, such as +Eu, South calls North (ScN), and Popular Alternative (AP), with the first two parties having elected an MP only in a single-member constituency, the amendment was revised to provide an exemption for all parties that have elected an MP, whether in a proportional representation or a single-member constituency.
 On 7 March 2024, the Constitutional Affairs Committee in the Senate of the Republic approved the amendment.